 My qualitative and mixed-methods research revolves around bilingualism, literacy, and educational policy.
-I ground my work at the intersections of race, language, and dialect in educational spaces through critical pedagogies anti-racist curriculum.
+I explore the intersections of race, language, and dialect through critical literacies anti-racist pedagogies.

-As a former high school English teacher, K-12 Literacy Coach, and Peace Corps Volunteer, my commitment to educational justice stems from over a decade of work in urban, international, multilingual educational settings.
+As a former high school English teacher, K-12 Literacy Coach, and Peace Corps Volunteer, my scholarship stems from over a decade of work in urban, international, multilingual educational settings.

 Bacon, C. K. (2018).
 “It’s Not Really My Job”: A Mixed Methods Framework for Language Ideologies, Monolingualism, and Teaching Emergent Bilingual Learners.
 Journal of Teacher Education.
 DOI: https://doi.org/10.1177/0022487118783188